UCL/bcss/README.md

 The software provides interactive plots of relative efficiency against the extent of baseline data collection.
 The user may vary the sample size, cluster autocorrelation and intra-cluster correlation.

-The software is provided in
+The software is provided as
-1. Stata, as program bcss (see folder "bcss")
+1. Stata ado program bcss
 2. an R Shiny app available at
 [Interactive charts](https://kmcgrath.shinyapps.io/Rprograms) (with source code in folder "R programs")